andyatkinson/blog/_posts/2015-09-04-filling-out-pdf-forms-with-pdftk.md

 #### Problem

-We needed to have our driver partners complete a IRS W9 form inside the driver app that they are already using.
-The driver app is used on a variety of iOS and Android devices, and has limited screen real estate.
+We needed to have our contractor partners complete a IRS W9 form inside the app that they are already using.
+The app is used on a variety of iOS and Android devices, and has limited screen real estate.
 It is a hybrid app with a native wrapper but mostly composed of HTML/CSS/JS, so we wanted a web-friendly solution.

 We evaluated some third-party solutions like HelloSign for this process.
 These typically involve including an `iframe` on the page, so it is more difficult to style and control that UI experience.
 These solutions do allow you to put together templated documents and collect input though, just with a bit less control over the presentation.